 One reason why phishing schemes work so well is that people tend to trust messages that appear to come from an important entity or look important.
 The attacker can easily manipulate a URL to look authentic fooling the victim to click on it.
 For example a URL like (http://www.company.com) looks almost identical to (http://www.cornpany.com) if the font is right and the reader scans over it.
 By purchasing a domain that closely resembles the legitimate URL, the attacker sets up an email account and spoofs the website, requiring very little time and effort.
 This seemingly simple process fools many people into clicking the link and then being hacked.

 In just over 9 months the number of reported phishing attacks has more than doubled.

 Due to the success of phishing attacks, malicious phishers have developed spear phishing.
-Instead of sending out thousands of e-mails randomly hoping a few victims will bite, spear phishers target select groups of people who have something in common and who usually higher profiles.
-The e-mails usually are sent from organizations or individuals the potential victims would normally get e-mails from, making them even more deceptive.
+Instead of sending out thousands of e-mails randomly hoping a few victims will bite, spear phishers target select groups of people who have something in common and who usually have higher profiles.
+The emails are usually sent from organizations or individuals the potential victims would normally get emails from, making them even more deceptive.

 Penetration Testers and Social Engineers

 Phishing is a well used attack vector for penetration testers.
 Using all of the methods mentioned above, but without malicious intent, penetration testers will employ these methods to show a company how devastating these attacks can be.
 Many companies will spend thousands of dollars on IDS systems, firewalls and other protection devices to monitor the network, but one skilled phishing attack can lead to total devastation in a company without having to hack one thing.